 Source: healthyseasonalrecipes.com

-With just under 200 calories, this yummy and smooth drink will give you your much-needed dose of nutrients in the most delicious way possible.
+With just under 200 calories and loaded with protein and fiber, this yummy drink will give you your dose of nutrients in the most delicious way possible and fill you up almost instantly.

 This recipe uses spinach, banana, almond milk, and protein powder, but you can let your imagination wild and use some other ingredients, too.